perryfhuang/tictactoe/README.md

 ### User Stories

-The users I wrote before development:
+The user stories I wrote before development:

 1. As a player, I want to be able to play a game of tic tac toe so that I can have fun while playing the game.
 2. As a player, I want to be able to have tracked player stats so that I can see how I perform (wins/losses, # of moves, etc.)